- RMSE is a universally accepted forecast error measurement.

 = Square Root(Squared(F – A))

 For example, the Richter Scale is a logarithmic scale, which allows a relatively small number of values to represent large magnitudes in difference.
-However, it also means that humans cannot calculate the difference between different earthquake values.
+However, it also means humans cannot calculate the difference between different earthquake values.

 This video explains in detail how RMSE is calculated.